frosas/spotify-to-mp3/README.md

 - Consider multiple artists songs
 - Filter Grooveshark results by artist, title and length
-- It seems Grooveshark API fails after hundreds of calls
+- Accept tracks from stdin (instead of from a file, to drag songs directly to the app)
-- Accept tracks from stdin (instead of from a file)
+- Exit with a single Ctrl+C
-- Test downloads
+- Cleaner output
-- Test App class
+- Don't pick remixes